naptha/tesseract.js/docs/api.md

 <a name="worker-writeText"></a>
 ### Worker.writeText(path, text, jobId): Promise

-Worker.writeText() writes a text file to the path specified in MEMFS, it is useful when you want to use some features that requires tesseract.js to read file from file system.
+`worker.writeText` writes a text file to the path specified in MEMFS, it is useful when you want to use some features that requires tesseract.js to read file from file system.

 **Arguments:**